-Harassment occurs when an individual is subjected to unwanted conduct, which has the purpose (intentional) or effect (unintentional) of
+Harassment occurs when an individual is subjected to unwanted conduct, which has the purpose (intentional) or effect (unintentional) of harassment, or to harassment on the grounds of that individual's membership or nonmembership of a trade union.

 - Violating a person's dignity, or - Creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.